4 August 2026, 14:21

 Fred Kurt: Das Reh in der Kulturlandschaft. Ökologie, Sozialverhalten, Jagd und Hege.
 Kosmos Verlag, Stuttgart 2002, ISBN 3-440-09397-2, p.
 83.

-Alpine Marmots
+Alpine marmots

-Corvids and Starlings
+Corvids and starlings

 Chiron F. & Julliard R. (2013) Assessing the effects of trapping on pest bird species at the country level.
 Biological Conservation 158: 98–106.
-Demonstrates that hunting alters the population structure of corvids but does not reduce overall numbers.
+Demonstrates that hunting alters the population structure of corvids but does not reduce overall populations.

 Green A.J., Elmberg J. & Lovas-Kiss Á. (2019) Beyond Scatter-Hoarding and Frugivory: European Corvids as Overlooked Vectors for a Broad Range of Plants.
 Frontiers in Ecology and Evolution 7: 133.
 Documents the underestimated role of corvids as seed dispersers.

-Chamois and Ibex
+Chamois and ibex

 Pigeon G. et al. (2016) Intense selective hunting leads to artificial evolution in horn size.
 Evolutionary Applications 9: 521–530

-Brown Bears
+Brown bears

 van der Walle J. et al. Hunting regulation favors slow life histories in brown bear